 In this guide, we’ll explain how cold sores can transmit HSV-1 (and less frequently, HSV-2) from one person to another.
 We’ll also explain when it’s safe to kiss someone, engage in oral sex or have any other kind of oral contact after a cold sore.

 Cold sores spread through contact with infected people.
 Since cold sores are so prevalent, most people are already infected with the HSV-1 virus that causes them.
-In fact, most research suggests that around two thirds of all people aged 14 to 49 are infected with the HSV-1 virus.
+In fact, most research suggests that around 47.8% of all people aged 14 to 49 are infected with the HSV-1 virus.

 Most people are infected with HSV-1 without ever realizing, often through intimate contact with a partner, an innocent kiss from a relative or even contact with infected things like eating utensils, razors, etc., that unintentionally transmits the virus.